crisperdue/prooftoys-site/content/language-intro.md

 parentheses, colon (":") or (".").

 Numeric literals are a sequence of digits optionally preceded by "-".
-The "-" is an operator otherwise.
-Numeric literals only exist for integers.
+(In all other situations "-" is an operator.)
+Numeric literals are always integers.

 ### Operators and infix